rocknrollMarc/rails4-semantic-mongoid-devise-omniauth-cancan/README.md

 ---

 You can use this project as a starting point for a Rails web application.
+[Check out the demo](http://rails-semantic.herokuapp.com/) you can login as an administrator with: `admin@example.com / administrator`

 * Rails 4
 * Mongoid as database